Bira/octopus-carnival/_posts/2023-07-31-neverwinter-other-factions.md

 Their roster features rats, dire rats, and any low-level thug-types you can fit in, the latter of which can be boosted by a wererat theme pack that gives them regeneration, an infectious bite, and the ability to assume hybrid form.
-Rrost ists the stats for a **Wererat Mugger** introduced here, a Level 4 Brute with a poisoned morningstar and a stronger bite than what's in the theme.
+Rrost uses the stats for a **Wererat Mugger** introduced here, a Level 4 Brute with a poisoned morningstar and a stronger bite than what's in the theme.

 The gang would love to kill the Dead Rat Deserter PC, and their ties to the